 Some planets are known to have moons also known as satellites revolving around them.
 Any celestial body revolving around another celestial body is generally called its satellite.
-Moon is a natural satellite of the Earth.
+The moon is a natural satellite of the Earth.

 Stars are celestial objects which emit their own light like the sun.
-Some examples of stars are – pole star – stationary star, Sirius – the brightest star etc. The Sun and the celestial bodies which revolve around it form the solar system.
-It consists of a large number of celestial bodies such as planets, comets, asteroids and meteors.
+Some examples of stars are – pole stars – stationary stars, Sirius – the brightest star, etc. The Sun and the celestial bodies which revolve around it form the solar system.
+It consists of a large number of celestial bodies such as planets, comets, asteroids, and meteors.

 Venus is the hottest planet due to its density and its proximity to the sun.

 Hope these notes on Stars and Solar System Class 8 helped you understand the chapter better.
-You can read notes for the other chapters or get help for other subjects on Leverage Edu.
+You can read notes for the other chapters or get help for other subjects on the study abroad site of Leverage Edu.
 Hope they help you get good marks in your exams.